artemislena/gtrr/README.md

 For the post introducing the project, see [here](https://artemislena.eu/posts/2021/03/gtrr.html).
 The official instance is [here](https://gtrr.artemislena.eu).

 ## Contributing guidelines
-* You may use both English and/or the native language of the country.
+* You may use English and/or the native language of the country.
 * Put things into the appropriate path, e.g. `country/region/city/` or `country/`.
 * When linking to things within the registry, use relative paths, not absolute paths.
 * Don't be a bigot; don't spread hate.
 Try to follow the [code of conduct](https://artemislena.eu/coc.html).